thrown into a state of agitated confusion

 She reached over and put the silver-handled brush back on my

-accompany as a chaperone
+accompany as a supervisor of young people

 "In a few months, you’ll have your quinceanera and a year after that I’ll be